DimABSA/DimABSA2026/README.md

 2. Discrete stance labels are replaced with continuous VA scores.
 3. Opinion terms are incorporated to align with the ABSA structure.

-Based on this formulation, we define two subtasks derived from Track A:
+Based on this formulation, we define two subtasks equivalent to those in Track A, with the stance target regarded as the aspect.

 - **Subtask 1: Dimensional Aspect Sentiment Regression (DimASR).**
   Given a text and one or more aspects (targets), predict a real-valued VA score for each aspect, reflecting the stance expressed by the speaker toward it.
-This subtask is the same as in Track A.

 - **Subtask 2: Dimensional Aspect Sentiment Triplet Extraction (DimASTE).**
   Extract *(target/aspect term, opinion term, VA score)* triplets from text.
-This subtask is the same as in Track A.

 Participants may choose to participate in one or more of these subtasks, depending on their research interest or application focus.